reh119/OberonTaskManager/README.md

 ***Rafael Hernandez***
 For sprint 4, I would like to ensure that everything is 100% working.
 I would have also wanted to test the gui and make sure we spot any bugs that could be found or that break the program.

+***Jacob Jordan***
+For sprint 4, I would add a backlof of finished tasks and add more input validation.
+I would also add additional functionalities to the search function by allowing to search for terms by sub strings.

 ## Acknowledgements
 Give credit here.